metason/ARlog/README.md

     ARlog.cameraInterval:Double = 0.5 // interval for storing camera/device pose
     ARlog.sceneInterval:Double = 0.25 // interval for storing 3D scenes when continouslyLogScene is true
     ARlog.mapInterval:Double = 1.0 // interval for storing AR world map / space map

+## Examples
+Sample usage of ARlog shown within [ARKit-Sampler](https://github.com/shu223/ARKit-Sampler),  a collection of ARKit applications developed by [Shuichi Tsutsumi](https://github.com/shu223).
+Open the XCode project in the "Examples" folder.
+Search for "ARlog" in the XCode workspace to see examples of howto use ARlog.

+For running ARKit-Sampler follow the instructions in the [README](Examples/README.md) file of the project.